aidanwd4/Digital/README.md

 ## Credits ##

-Many thanks to the following persons for their help:
+Many thanks to the following for their contributions:

 * Ivan de Jesus Deras Tabora from the Universidad Tecnológica Centroamericana in Honduras has implemented the verilog code generator and almost all the necessary verilog templates.
 * Theldo Cruz Franqueira from the Pontifícia Universidade Católica de Minas Gerais in Brazil has provided the Portuguese translation.